How to open a GP surgery

 What’s your plan?

-First of all, it’s a good idea to spend some time thinking about what you want to get out of running your own surgery, and weighing up the pros and cons.
+First of all, it’s a good idea to spend some time thinking about what you want to get out of running your own private practice, and weighing up the pros and cons.

 There’s the benefit of being able to make your own decisions about how you run it, as well as the value you could build up by establishing your surgery over time.
 You might plan to sell it eventually and retire on the proceeds, or maybe you’re thinking of turning it into a family business and handing ownership over to the next generation.